WINDSTORM INSURANCE NETWORK BYLAWS

 c.
 Any member of WIND whose membership has been terminated or who has been expelled for any of the reasons set forth in Article II, Section 4(b) shall not be eligible for reinstatement to membership for a period of at least two (2) years from the date of termination/expulsion and may only be reinstated by unanimous approval by the Board of Directors after compliance with the procedures and requirements for application as set forth in Article II, Sections 2 and 3.

 SECTION 3.
 TERMS OF OFFICE.
-The officers shall hold office for a term of one (1) year or until the election of their respective successors.
-The members of the Board of Directors shall be elected to a term of one (1) year or until election of their respective successors.
-Should the office of the President become vacant by reason of termination or resignation during the term of office, the First Vice-President shall succeed to the office for the unexpired term.
+The officers and BOD shall hold office for a term of one (1) year or until the election of their respective successors for four (4) consecutive one (1) year terms.
+Should the office of the President become vacant by reason of termination or resignation during the term of office, the First Vice-President shall succeed to the office of the unexpired term.
 Vacancies in all other elected offices shall be filled for the unexpired term by majority vote of the Board of Directors.

 SECTION 6.
 SUCCESSION.
 It shall be the policy of WIND to automatically have the First Vice-President succeed the President on a yearly rotation basis.